WHAT EXACTLY IS SELF-LEARNING?

 How You Can Help Your Child Develop this Important Skill

-You may have heard that Kumon develops independent, self-learners.
-But do you really know what we mean when we talk about self-learning?
+You may have heard that Kumon develops self-learners.
+What does this really mean?

 Most of us are used to passive learning in school.
 A teacher presents while students take notes and ask questions.
 Students who self-learn, on the other hand, essentially teach themselves.
 Instead of having a concept explained to them, they use instructions, context clues, and examples to figure out the answer on their own.
 When a student develops the ability to self-learn, they can study any subject confidently.

 A child who is strong in their ability to self-learn will:

 - be willing to try new problems on their own